Questions and Answers

 Q: Are there any grants available?
 Adopting is so expensive!

 A: The total cost of adoption can seem prohibitive to many willing families!
 There are several outside resources for grants for families, and many workplaces offer adoption assistance.
-Gladney also offers grants to families adopting children with Down Syndrome as well as children that are part of the “Former Shared List” (FSL) Project.
-Additional grant money may be available through the Asia Adoption Support Fund depending on financial need.
+Additional grant money may be available through the Asia Adoption Support Fund depending on financial need and funds available.

 Q: What is Superkids?